-Although this category was not requested, the property contains more than eight acres of contiguous forest and the owner has expressed interest in managing and maintaining the forest.
-In order to qualify for this category, a forest stewardship plan must be provided by the owner, approved by the department and implemented.
+The property contains 13.77 acres of contiguous forest.
+The owner plans to develop a forest stewardship plan to improve on the health and diversity of the property.
 At this time, credit for this category cannot be recommended because a plan has not been provided.
-However, if a forest stewardship plan is provided by January 2, 2017, and approved by the department on or before March 1, 2017, then credit for this category should be awarded administratively.
+However, if a forest stewardship plan is provided by December 1, 2017, and approved by the department on or before December 29, 2017, then credit for this category should be awarded administratively.
 Award of this category may allow forestry activities to occur in the participating open space area.
 It is the landowner's responsibility to apply for and receive the necessary approvals from the applicable state and local governmental agencies for forestry activities that require a permit or approval, such as clearing and grading.

-• Rural stewardship land
+• Rural open space